verivital/behaverify/Docker_BehaVerify/README.md

 Per the licensing agreement of nuXmv (see https://nuxmv.fbk.eu/downloads/LICENSE.txt ), we may not re-distribute the software in any form for any purpose.
 Thank you for understanding.

-To aquite nuXmv, see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz .
+To aquire nuXmv, see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz .
 You only need to download nuXmv.
 There should be no installation.
 Regardless of your OS, please ensure you download the Linux 64-bit x86 version 2.0.0 (October 14, 2019).
 The executable will be located in **nuXmv-2.0.0-linux64/nuXmv-2.0.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.

 ---